 4. “Sound out” letters

-It helps to start with simple words, focusing on the vowels and consonants such as “th” “ch” and “sh” and then stringing the words together.
-Start slow and work your way up to more complex words.
+It helps to start with simple words, focusing on the vowels, consonants, and letter combinations such as “th” “ch” and “sh”.
+Gradually, you can begin stringing sounds together to form words.
+Start slow and work your way up to more complex words and multi-word phrases.

 5. Try reading out loud when you’re ready